primatelabs/litehtml/README.md

   * libpng
   * libjpeg

+On macOS the easiest way to install the prerequisites is with Homebrew:

+    brew install curl \
+        fmt \
+        fontconfig \
+        freetype \
+        libjpeg-turbo \
+        libpng \
+        pkgconf

 On Ubuntu the easiest way to install the prerequisites is with the following command:

     sudo apt install libcurl4-openssl-dev \